Steven Soderbergh: Early life

 Soderbergh was born on January 14, 1963, in Atlanta, Georgia, to Mary Ann and Peter Andrew Soderbergh, who was a university administrator and educator.
 Soderbergh has Swedish, Irish, and Italian roots.
 His paternal grandfather immigrated to the U.S. from Stockholm.

 As a child, he moved with his family to Charlottesville, Virginia, where he lived during his adolescence, and then to Baton Rouge, Louisiana, where his father became Dean of Education at Louisiana State University (LSU).
 Soderbergh discovered filmmaking as a teenager and directed short films with a Super 8 and 16 mm cameras.
 He attended the Louisiana State University Laboratory School for high school before graduating and moving to Hollywood to pursue professional filmmaking.

-In his first job, he worked as a game show score keeper and cue card holder; soon after which he found work as a freelance film editor.
+In his first job, he worked as a game show score keeper and cue card holder, then found work as a freelance film editor.
 During this time, he directed the concert video 9012Live for the rock band Yes in 1985, for which he received a Grammy Award nomination for Best Music Video, Long Form.

 Career

 1989: directorial debut

 After Soderbergh returned to Baton Rouge, he wrote the screenplay for Sex, Lies, and Videotape on a legal pad during an eight-day cross-country drive.
 The film tells the story of a troubled man who videotapes women discussing their lives and sexuality, and his impact on the relationship of a married couple.
 Soderbergh submitted Sex, Lies, and Videotape to the 1989 Cannes Film Festival where, at age 26, he became the youngest solo director to win the Palme d'Or, the top prize.
 Its critical performance led it to become a worldwide commercial success, grossing $36.7 million on a $1.2 million budget.

 Sex, Lies, and Videotape is considered to be the most influential catalyst of the 1990s Independent Cinema movement.
 Film critic Roger Ebert called Soderbergh the "poster boy of the Sundance generation".
 His relative youth and sudden rise to prominence in the film industry had him referred to as a "sensation" and a prodigy.
-In 2006, Sex, Lies, and Videotape was selected by the Library of Congress for preservation in the United States National Film Registry, being deemed "culturally, historically, or aesthetically significant" and the American Film Institute nominated it as one of the greatest movies ever made.
+In 2006, Sex, Lies, and Videotape was selected by the Library of Congress for preservation in the United States National Film Registry, being deemed "culturally, historically, or aesthetically significant", and the American Film Institute nominated it as one of the greatest movies ever made.